aplteam/Cider/docs/Cider-API-Reference.md

 A>
 A> This imposes a danger because those handlers set a Hold under some circumstances, and depending on your actions this might result in a DEADLOCK: Dyalog would appear to hang until you issue a strong interrupt via the session's system menu item.

-## ProcessAlias

-Takes two parameters via the right argument:

-1. Fully qualified folder hosting a project
-2. Alias name

-If the alias is not already in use and the folder exists the function adds the definition to the file returned by `GetAliasFilename`.

-Returns an empty vector in case of success and an error message otherwise.

 ## Version